+Wear gloves when gardening or working with soil.

+Do not change cat litter.

-- Wear gloves when gardening or working with soil. - Dirty cat litter can be harmful if you touch it, and then touch your mouth or face.
-If you have a cat at home, have someone else clean the cat's box for you if you can; if you need to change cat litter, wear gloves and a mask, and wash your hands afterward.
+If you have a cat at home, have someone else clean the cat's box for you.
 Toxoplasmosis is transmitted through the cat's feces (bowel movements).